Try out various PHP execution environments! 2016 will be decided by Docker coordination!

 cd ~ vagrant@vagrant:~$ git clone https://github.com/docker-library/php.git vagrant@vagrant:~$ cd /home/vagrant/php/7.0/apache

-Add "--enable-mbstring" to the ./configure option.
+Add "--enable-mbstring" to the ./configure options

-Try compiling PHP with docker build
+Compiling PHP with docker build

-Once you have fixed it, create mbstring.php.
+Once you have made the corrections, create mbstring.php

 echo "<?php echo mb_convert_kana('1234567890', 'N');" > mbstring.php

-Once created, try docker build.
+Once created, try running docker build

 vagrant@vagrant:~/php/7.0/apache$ docker build -t myphp7 .

 vagrant@vagrant:~/php/7.0/apache$ docker run -it myphp7 /bin/bash root@66c8bbc720a9:/var/www/html# ls mbstring.php root@66c8bbc720a9:/var/www/html# service apache2 start [....]
 Starting web server: apache2AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 172.17.0.3.
-Set the 'ServerName' directive globally to suppress this message . ok root@66c8bbc720a9:/var/ www/html# curl http://localhost/mbstring.php 1234567890root@66c8bbc720a9:/var/www/html#
+Set the 'ServerName' directive globally to suppress this message . ok root@66c8bbc720a9:/var/www/html# curl http://localhost/mbstring.php 1234567890root@66c8bbc720a9:/var/www/html#

 That's it.